tavianator/tavianator.com/src/2025/configure.md

 $MAKE -r -f configure.mk "$@"
 ```

-I put together a simple proof-of-concept [*fa-github* GitHub repository](https://github.com/tavianator/parconf) that contains the full version of all these files if you want to copy-paste.
+I put together a simple proof-of-concept [*fa-brands fa-github* GitHub repository](https://github.com/tavianator/parconf) that contains the full version of all these files if you want to copy-paste.
 The demo app prints file creation times, if it can figure out how to on your platform.

 I've also been using a similar build system in [bfs](/projects/bfs.md) for a while, if you want to see a larger example.